MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/connect-go.md

 Get the connection information needed to connect to the Azure Database for PostgreSQL.
 You need the fully qualified server name and login credentials.

 1. Log in to the [Azure portal](https://portal.azure.com/).
-2. From the left-hand menu in Azure portal, select **All resources**, and then search for the server you have created (such as **mydemoserver**).
+1. From the left-hand menu in Azure portal, select **All resources**, and then search for the server you have created (such as **mydemoserver**).
-3. Select the server name.
+1. Select the server name.
-4. From the server's **Overview** panel, make a note of the **Server name** and **Server admin login name**.
+1. From the server's **Overview** panel, make a note of the **Server name** and **Server admin login name**.
 If you forget your password, you can also reset the password from this panel.

 ## Build and run Go code

 1. To write Golang code, you can use a plain text editor, such as Notepad in Microsoft Windows, [vi](https://manpages.ubuntu.com/manpages/xenial/man1/nvi.1.html#contenttoc5) or [Nano](https://www.nano-editor.org/) in Ubuntu, or TextEdit in macOS.
 If you prefer a richer Interactive Development Environment (IDE) try [GoLand](https://www.jetbrains.com/go/) by Jetbrains, [Visual Studio Code](https://code.visualstudio.com/) by Microsoft, or [Atom](https://atom.io/).
-2. Paste the Golang code from the following sections into text files, and save into your project folder with file extension \*.go, such as Windows path `%USERPROFILE%\go\src\postgresqlgo\createtable.go` or Linux path `~/go/src/postgresqlgo/createtable.go`.
+1. Paste the Golang code from the following sections into text files, and save into your project folder with file extension \*.go, such as Windows path `%USERPROFILE%\go\src\postgresqlgo\createtable.go` or Linux path `~/go/src/postgresqlgo/createtable.go`.
-3. Locate the `HOST`, `DATABASE`, `USER`, and `PASSWORD` constants in the code, and replace the example values with your own values.
+1. Locate the `HOST`, `DATABASE`, `USER`, and `PASSWORD` constants in the code, and replace the example values with your own values.
+A database named *postgres* is created when you create your Azure Database for MySQL server instance.
+You can use that database or another one that you've created.
-4. Launch the command prompt or bash shell.
+1. Launch the command prompt or bash shell.
 Change directory into your project folder.
 For example, on Windows `cd %USERPROFILE%\go\src\postgresqlgo\`.
 On Linux `cd ~/go/src/postgresqlgo/`.
 Some of the IDE environments mentioned offer debug and runtime capabilities without requiring shell commands.
-5. Run the code by typing the command `go run createtable.go` to compile the application and run it.
+1. Run the code by typing the command `go run createtable.go` to compile the application and run it.
-6. Alternatively, to build the code into a native application, `go build createtable.go`, then launch `createtable.exe` to run the application.
+1. Alternatively, to build the code into a native application, `go build createtable.go`, then launch `createtable.exe` to run the application.

 ## Connect and create a table